Battle of Grand Port: Attempted withdrawal

 At 4:00 am on 25 August, the newly erected French gun battery opened fire on Sirius and Iphigenia, which returned fire as best they could.
 Accepting that Sirius was beyond repair, Pym removed all her personnel and military supplies, setting fire to the frigate at 9:00 am, shortly after Iphigenia had pulled beyond the range of the battery, using a cannon as an anchor after losing hers the previous day.
 French boats attempted to reach Sirius and capture her before she exploded, although they turned back when Pym launched his own boats to contest possession of the wreck.
 The frigate's remaining munitions exploded at 11:00 am.
-During the morning, Duperré sent an official boarding party aboard Nereide, who wet the decks to prevent any risk of fire from the ships burning in the harbour and removed 75 corpses from the frigate.
+During the morning, Duperré sent an official boarding party aboard Néréide, who wet the decks to prevent any risk of fire from the ships burning in the harbour and removed 75 corpses from the frigate.